lcriadof/Simple-Hadoop-cluster-on-docker/README.md

 - **Data Node**: Ubicado en /hdfs/datanode.
 En su mayoría es lo mismo, ya que Namenode solo necesita iniciar un proceso diferente, por lo que se extiende a Namenode en lugar de extenderse directamente a la imagen base de Hadoop.

 # Hadoop Base Image:
 This image lays the base for other images to be built on.
 First thing we need to do is install Hadoop and Java.

-He utilizado
-ENV JDK_VER=17.0.8.1
-ENV HADOOP_VER=3.3.6

-docker pull lcriadof/hadoop:3.3.6_base

-Pero puede cambiarlo y recontruir la imagen
-Todas las configuraciones relacionadas con YARN deben realizarse aquí.
-Todas las instrucciones se pueden encontrar en **/Dockerfile**.
+I have provided Java 8 and Hadoop 3.3.1 but you can change it and rebuilt the image.
+All configurations related to YARN should be done here.
+All instructions can be found in **/Dockerfile**.

 ## Configurations:
 - **core-site.xml**: under /config-files are located common configurations. **core-site.xml**.
 Any configuration specific for NameNode or DataNode can also be done here or in there specific configuration file i.e. **hdfs-site.xml**